5/7/2025

 Operator

 Please stand by, your program is about to begin.
 If you need assistance on today's conference, please press star zero.
-Good morning and welcome to OPPAI's first quarter 2025 earnings conference call.
+Good morning and welcome to OPFI's first quarter 2025 earnings conference call.
 All participants are in a listen-only mode.
 As a reminder, this conference call is being recorded.
 Following management's presentation, a question and answer session will be held.
-For those listening by dial-in, you will be prompted to enter the queue after the prepared remarks.
-I am pleased to introduce your host, Mike Gallentine, head of investor relations.
+For those listening by dial-in, You will be prompted to enter the queue after the prepared remarks.
+I am pleased to introduce your host, Mike Galentine, Head of Investor Relations.
 You may begin.

 speaker